 The poster should include a statement of the idea investigated, a description of the method or approach used, findings or progress to date, and a summary.

-- Should be no larger than 40 inches x 32 inches.
+- Should be a maximum of 36 inches x 48 inches.

 - Should be attached on a foam board and ready to display on the provided easels.

-PLEASE NOTE: The Shackouls Honors College does not provide foam board for mounting posters.
-You should check with your department for reusable boards or purchase foam board at Chalet or other framing shops.
-You do not need to pay for mounting, you may clip or tack your poster to the foam board.
+PLEASE NOTE: The Shackouls Honors College does not provide foam boards for mounting posters.
+You should check with your department for reusable boards or purchase a foam board at Chalet or other framing shops.
+You do not need to pay for mounting, you may clip or tack your poster to the board.

 Oral presenters and performers will be given 10 minutes to present followed by a 3 minute question session.
 There will be 2 minutes between presentations to allow for set up of the next speaker.